 The study found that the city’s intervention did not reduce gang rule.
 Even in the neighborhoods where the intervention worked best, a large increase in street-level governance services failed to reduce criminal supply of similar services.

 Researchers found that, on average, the state is the predominant provider of governance for residents.
 However, the combo is seldom far behind and, in dozens of neighborhoods, it is the leading provider.
 Through complementary qualitative interviews with combo members and leaders, the team found that gangs consider neighborhood protection as part of their business lines, and dedicate resources accordingly.
 However, it is not the profits from neighborhood protection but rather the gangs’ need in large part to protect themselves from state repression.
 Specifically, providing order and protection fosters citizen loyalty and, in turn, reduces the chances that residents will inform authorities of the combo’s activities.
 Accompanying quasi-experimental evidence also suggests that combos rule more when the state does so: it appears that state presence provokes a strategic response by gangs to protect their interests in that area.
 This dynamic reflects a defining characteristic of criminal governance: whereas conventional wisdom suggests that crime flourishes where the state is weak, instead criminal governance is almost always embedded within and subject to state power.

 By identifying many of the drivers that prompt gangs to provide governance in the first place, the study offers the following policy lessons for future programming:

 Besides prosecuting criminal leaders and governing better, the researchers suggest that states need to tackle gang revenues to plausibly reduce the success of organized crime.
 For instance, lower profitability of drug markets could reduce optimal gang size as well as incentives to govern.
-So long as there is high consumer demand for illicit drugs and loans, crackdowns and displacement may not undermine the gang’s main motives for existence and ruling.
+So long as there is high consumer demand for illicit drugs and loans, crackdowns and efforts to displace criminal governance may not undermine the gang’s main motives for existence and ruling.